 Like beans, lentils are another best source of iron.
 Lentils like Green gram, Pigeon pea (arthar/tuvar dal), Moong dal, Bengal gram, and Roasted Bengal gram dal contains some reasonable amount of iron.
 You can prepare a variety of dishes with lentils such as dal, dosa, pancakes, sprouts and sweet dishes like halwa, kheer, and ladoos.
 Here are some ideas to include a variety of lentils in your kid's diet.

-Mixed lentils pancakes – (1 year+) Mixed Lentils Sweet Pancakes/Vella Adai is a healthy and tasty pancakes/ adai for toddlers, kids and for the whole family.
-These pancakes are filled with protein and iron as its prepared with mixed lentils and jaggery.
+Mixed lentils pancakes - (1 year+) Mixed Lentils Sweet Pancakes/Vella Adai is a healthy and tasty pancakes/ adai for toddlers, kids and for the whole family.
+These pancakes are filled with protein and iron as it is prepared with mixed lentils and jaggery.

 Check out another iron-rich recipe prepared with mixed lentils, mixed lentils powder which is suitable for kids from one year.